 Code style#

 The code making up kikuchipy is formatted closely following the Style Guide for Python Code with The Black Code style.
-We use pre-commit to run black automatically prior to each local commit.
+We use pre-commit to run black (via ruff) automatically prior to each local commit.
 Please install it in your environment:

 pre-commit install